strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 * **Cluster membership**: each broker, joining the Kafka cluster, registers itself with a ephemeral znode on ZooKeeper;
 * **Controller election**: when a broker starts, it tries to take the "controller" role by creating the ephemeral `/controller` znode on ZooKeeper.
 If that znode already exists, it indicates which broker is the current controller;
 * **Topics configuration**: all the topics' configuration parameters are stored in ZooKeeper together with information like the number of partitions and the current broker assignments for the replicas;
-* **Access Control Lists (ACLs)**: when a client connects to the cluster, it could be authenticated and authorized to read or write on several topics based on the ACLs stored in ZooKeeper;
+* **Access Control Lists (ACLs)**: when a client connects to the cluster, it could be authenticated and authorized to read or write on several topics based on the ACLs stored in ZooKeeper by the built-in Authorizer;
-* **Quotas**: brokers can limit resources used by clients in terms of network bandwidth and CPU utilization via quotas stored in ZooKeeper;
+* **Quotas**: brokers can limit resources used by clients in terms of network bandwidth and CPU utilization via quotas stored in ZooKeeper by the built-in Quotas provider;

 By using the `zookeeper-shell` tool, it is possible to connect to a ZooKeeper ensemble and see all the znodes.